robin-raymond/zax.io/flow-control.md

     // ERROR: the condition and statement following have no separation if input < 0 return true

-    // ERROR: the condition is seen as a statement and the statement is
+    // ERROR: the condition and statement are separated but this is not a
-    // seen as the condition
+    // legal form of the if statement; surrounding the result
+    // with `{}` would be okay
     if input < 0; return true

+    // OKAY: This is allowed
+    if input < 0 { return true }

-    // This is form is okay
+    // OKAY: This is form is okay
     if input < 0
         return true

-    // This form is also okay
-    if input < 0 {
+    // OKAY: This form is also okay if input < 0 {
         return true
     }